ItaiAxelrad/open-spec/docs/specifications/2_Facility Construction/11_Equipment/115346 Service Carrier - Overhead.md

       1.2 mil average.
    1. Cabinet Surface Finish Tests:
       1. All casework construction and performance characteristics shall be in full compliance with SEFA 8 standards.

-   1. Execution
+## Execution

 1. INSTALLATION
    1. Furniture system installation:
       1. Install system in strict accordance with manufacturer's instructions.
    1. Set system components plumb, square, and straight with no distortion and securely anchored to building structure.
 Shim as required using concealed shims.
    1. Install Overhead Service Carrier and accessory items per Manufacturer’s recommendations
    1. ADJUSTING
-   1. Repair or remove and replace defective work, as directed by NREL upon completion of installation.
+   1. Repair or remove and replace defective work, as directed by Owner upon completion of installation.
    1. CLEANING
    1. Clean shop finished laboratory Overhead Service Carrier system and touch up as required.
    1. PROTECTION OF FINISHED WORK
    1. Provide all necessary protective measures to prevent exposure of laboratory Overhead Service Carrier system and attached components from exposure to other construction activity.
    1. Advise contractor of procedures and precautions for protection of material, installed laboratory Overhead Service Carrier system, and fixtures from damage by work of other trades.
-1. END OF SECTION